kaapstorm/pregnant_justice/src/06_doula.rst

 you keeping a diary?"

 Herman said, "No. I haven't kept a diary since I was a teenager.
-My best friend found it, and, well, I stopped keeping a diary."
+My best friend found it, and, well, I stopped keeping a diary after that."

 "Keep a diary."
 Molly suggested.
 "Write it for public consumption.
 And especially for a medical and scientific audience.
 I'd like to publish on